wein.plus

 Biengarten

 single vineyard in the municipality of Gimmeldingen (Neustadt/Weinstraße, Mittelhaardt-Deutsche Weinstraße area) in the German wine-growing region of Pfalz.
 The name refers to beekeeping, which is still practised today.
-In the Royal Bavarian Soil Evaluation of 1828, the site received a top rating.
-The vineyards, which face east-northeast to south-southeast in the shape of an amphitheatre at an altitude of 150 to 220 metres above sea level with a slope of 15 to 35%, cover 20 hectares of partly steeply terraced vineyards.
-To the west, the site is protected from cold winds by the Haardt Mountains.
-The soils consist of red sandstone rubble with slight portions of limestone marl.
-The Riesling variety is the main variety cultivated here.
-The wineries Christmann Arnold, Ohler Johann, Weik Bernd and Ziegler August, for example, have shares in the vineyard.
+In the Royal Bavarian soil evaluation of 1828, the site received a top rating.
+The vineyards, which face east-northeast to south-southeast in the shape of an amphitheatre at an altitude of 150 to 220 metres above sea level with a slope of 15 to 35%, cover 20 hectares of vineyards, some of which are steeply terraced.
+The site is protected from cold winds to the west by the Haardt Mountains.
+The soils consist of coloured sandstone rubble with a slight proportion of limestone marl.
+The Riesling variety is mainly cultivated here.
+The Christmann Arnold, Ohler Johann, Weik Bernd and Ziegler August wineries, for example, have shares in the site.

 Voices of our members